salilab/mdt/doc/usage.rst

    svn co https://svn.salilab.org/impmod/trunk/mdt mdt

 Unpack the source code and change into the :file:`mdt` directory.
+Install the glib and Modeller packages, which are needed to compile MDT.

 To compile, create a file called :file:`config.py`, and in it set the *modeller* Python variable to the directory where you have